 Open- vs. Closed-Back

-Most headphones, especially in the lower price ranges, are closed-back.
+Most headphones, especially in the lower price ranges, are closed-back headphones.
 The outside of the earcups on closed-back headphones are made of solid and/or absorptive material that helps trap the sound from the drivers.
 The backs on this style of headphones dampen the sound, reflect it back into your ears to help increase the volume, or a bit of both.
 Noise-cancelling or low-leakage headphones are always closed-backs.

 By contrast, open-back headphones have vented backs that allow the sound from the drivers to escape the earcups, much like the ports on a pair of speakers.
 This equalizes the pressure on both sides of the drivers to greatly flatten the sound output.
 Since there is little reflection, however, they often require more power or even a separate headphone amplifier to attain usable volumes.

 Ideally, a studio will have at least one pair each of both open- and closed-back headphones.
 But if you can only get one pair, which type should you get?
 That depends on your use case.
 Closed-back headphones are better suited for tracking with mics due to lack of sound leakage.
 If you’re recording vocals with a condenser or ribbon mic, you’ll need a pair of low-leakage closed-backs to keep the sound in the headphones from printing on your tracks.
-If you’re not recording vocals and can’t afford monitors right now, a good pair of open-backs may be a solid alternative.
+If you’re not recording vocals and can’t afford monitors right now, a good pair of open-back headphones may be a solid alternative.
 Or, if you already have a pair of closed-backs for tracking, you may consider adding an open-back pair to use as a reference for the mixing and mastering phase.

 Speakers, including the tiny speakers inside headphones, are designed to take electrical current and turn it into sound.
 The impedance of the speaker, measured in Ohms, directly affects how much wattage the speaker produces from a particular current.
 For example, if you had a pair of headphones with 32 Ohm impedance and another pair at 320 Ohms, it would take over three times as much power to get the same wattage from the 320-Ohm pair.